Phagosome: Antigen presentation

 Immature dendritic cells (DCs) can phagocytose, but mature DCs cannot due to changes in Rho GTPases involved in cytoskeleton remodelling.
 The phagosomes of DCs are less hydrolytic and acidic than those of macrophages and neutrophils, as DCs are mainly involved in antigen presentation rather than pathogen degradation.
 They need to retain protein fragments of a suitable size for specific bacterial recognition, so the peptides are only partially degraded.
-Peptides from the bacteria are trafficked to the Major Histocompatibility Complex (MHC).
-The peptide antigens are presented to lymphocytes, where they bind to T-cell receptors and activates T-cells, bridging the gap between innate and adaptive immunity.
+Peptides from the bacteria are trafficked to the major histocompatibility complex (MHC).
+The peptide antigens are presented to lymphocytes, where they bind to T-cell receptors and activate T-cells, bridging the gap between innate and adaptive immunity.
 This is specific to mammals, birds, and jawed fish, as insects do not have adaptive immunity.

 Nutrient

 Ancient single-celled organisms such as amoeba use phagocytosis as a way to acquire nutrients, rather than an immune strategy.
 They engulf other smaller microbes and digest them within the phagosome of around one bacterium per minute, which is much faster than professional phagocytes.
-For the soil amoeba Dictyostelium discoideum, their main food source is the bacteria Legionella pneumophila, which causes Legionnaire's disease in humans.
+For the soil amoeba Dictyostelium discoideum, their main food source is the bacteria Legionella pneumophila, which causes Legionnaires' disease in humans.
 Phagosome maturation in amoeba is very similar to that in macrophages, so they are used as a model organism to study the process.